Testing Seaweed for Quality

 Pesticides/Herbicides

-Widely used in agriculture and by property owners, these compounds are of concern because they can appear as residues on foods.
-We use a screening protocol endorsed by the USDA National Organic Program (NOP) for ensuring produce meets the ‘certified organic’ standard for pesticide and herbicide residues.
-This testing is done annually by us and at random by our certifying agency (OCIA); our test results are posted below as NOP panel.
+Widely used in agriculture and by property owners, and consequently found as residues on many agricultural crops.
+We use a protocol endorsed by the USDA National Organic Program (NOP) for testing certified organic produce.
+Testing is done annually by us and at random by our certifying agency (OCIA); our test results are posted below as NOP panel.

 Petroleum Residues

 Tested as Polycyclic Aromatic Hydrocarbons (PAHs).
-This screen verifies our seaweed is free of gasoline and oil combustion residues coming from surface runoff or boats.
-This testing is done annually and the results are posted below as PAH's.
+This screen verifies our seaweed doesn't have harmful levels of gasoline and oil combustion residues from surface runoff or boats.
+Seaweed harvests are annually tested and results posted below as PAH's.

 Heavy Metals

-Our labs use gas chromatography and mass spectrometry to detect and quantify trace levels (<1 part per million) of cadmium, lead, mercury, and inorganic forms of arsenic in our seaweed.
+Our labs use Inductively Coupled Plasma - Mass Spectrometry (ICP-MS) to detect and quantify trace levels of cadmium, lead, mercury, and inorganic forms of arsenic in our seaweed.
 These elements are widely distributed in the world’s oceans from both natural and human sources.
-This testing is done annually and the results along with more detail on heavy metals in seaweed are posted below.
-Test results are for a single test done on a composite sample incorporating up to eight different lots for each product/species.
+Seaweed harvests are annually tested and the results, along with more detail on heavy metals, are posted below.

 Radioactivity

-Following the 2011 Fukushima nuclear catastrophe, customers became concerned that even seaweed as far away from the disaster as Maine could have become contaminated, and we’ve been annually testing ever since.
-Test results can be found below.
+During and after the 2011 Fukushima nuclear catastrophe, customers became concerned that even seaweed as far away from the disaster as Maine could have become contaminated, and we’ve been annually testing ever since.
+Test results are found below.

 How We Test

 Testing is done every winter after the harvest has been dried and stored.
 We take care to collect composite samples representative of each species, growing area, and form (leaf or milled).
-We don’t test every single batch or product each year, but we do test a representative of every species and growing area.
-For example, we may test dulse flakes but not powdered dulse, because the two products come from the same species and area.
-In this case, test results for dulse flakes can be applied to the powdered form.
+We don’t test every single batch or product, but we do test a representative of every species and growing area.
+For example, we may test dulse flakes but not powdered dulse because the two products come from the same species and area.
+In this case, test results for dulse flakes also apply to the powdered form.

 Testing is done through accredited third-party labs.
-It’s important to understand the nature and substance of seaweed to accurately analyze it.
-Our contract labs use analytical methods refined over many decades by scientists from around the world, and they're validated by the EPA, FDA and global certification organizations before being approved for food testing.
-We work closely with our testing labs to remain current with the latest changes and refinements to test methods.
-Some of our testing labs include: Katahdin Analytical, Northeast Laboratories, Brooks Applied Labs, and eurofins.
+Seaweed has a complicated matrix that's unlike many other foods, and it's important that labs understand this.
+Our contract labs use analytical methods refined over many decades by scientists from around the world and validated by the EPA, FDA and global certification organizations before being approved for food testing.
+We work closely with testing labs to remain current with the latest changes and refinements to test methods.
+Some of our testing labs include Northeast Laboratories, Bigelow, and Eurofins.

 Disclaimer